SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

   do you get vpc_id by going out from the SG folder, for that we have a service called "SSM Parameter" in "AWS systems manager" in this we need to create a key-value pair, and we can refer in the security group to get the vpc_id.
-SSM Parameter is like configuration storage, different applications can store the configuration in SSM Parameter and also different application can refer the stored configuration from the SSM Parameter.
+SSM Parameter is like configuration storage, different applications can store the configuration in SSM Parameter and also different applications can refer the stored configuration from the SSM Parameter.
   It is like central storage for the configuration.
-- So first store the vpc_id in ssm parameter store in "parameter.tf" file in 01-vpc then write a code.
+- So first store the vpc_id in ssm parameter store in "parameter.tf" file in 01-vpc, then write a code.
 Search in google "ssm parameter store in terraform"

 ### Creating SG Module